 Pursuant to the Agreement with Trilogy (see note 9) Xenomics issued warrants to Trilogy to purchase 1,000,000 shares of Common Stock of Xenomics at an exercise price of \$2.95 per share (the "Warrants").
 The exercise price was determined to be consistent with the price of the warrants being offered to purchasers as part of an investment unit in the then operative private placement memorandum.
 The Warrants issued to Trilogy are exercisable upon issuance and expire on December 13, 2007.
 Xenomics has agreed to file a registration statement with the Securities and Exchange Commission registering for resale the shares of Common Stock underlying the Warrants.
-The fair value of the Warrants using the Black-Scholes methodology is \$862,656 which was recorded as deferred stock-based compensation expense to be amortized over the term of the Agreement.
-The following assumptions were used to determine fair value: (i) stock price \$1.95 per share (ii) no dividend (iii) risk free interest rate 4.5% (iv) volatility of 80%.
-During the year ended January 31, 2005 stock based compensation expense associated with these warrants totaled \$114,865.
+The fair value of the Warrants using the Black-Scholes methodology is \$2,630,440 which was immediately expensed.
+The following assumptions were used to determine fair value: (i) stock price \$4.20 per share (ii) no dividend (iii) risk free interest rate 4.5% (iv) volatility of 80%.

 On January 28, 2005, the Company closed the first traunche of a private placement selling 1,368,154 shares of common stock and 367,681 warrants to certain investors (the "Investors").
 The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of \$2,667,900.
 Each Unit consisted of one share of common stock and a warrant to purchase one quarter share of common stock.
 The warrants are immediately exercisable at \$2.95 per share and are exercisable at any time within five years from the date of issuance.
-The Company issued an aggregate 123,659 warrants to purchase common stock to various selling agents, which are immediately exercisable at \$2.15 per share and will expire five years after issuance.
-The warrants had a fair value of \$157,062 on the date of issuance and this amount was recorded as a cost of raising capital.
+The fair value of these Investor warrants using a market price of \$4.20 per share on the date of issuance date was \$1,198,373.
+The Company also issued an aggregate 123,659 warrants to purchase common stock to various selling agents, which are immediately exercisable at \$2.15 per share and will expire five years after issuance.
+The selling agent warrants had a fair value of \$403,038 on the date of issuance and this amount was recorded as a cost of raising capital.